catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 .. note::

- This heat template references an SSH key called ``nginx-demo-key``, you will need to change this to a key that already exists or upload a key with this name.
+ This heat template references an SSH key called ``nginx-demo-key``.
+You will need to change this to a key that already exists or upload a key with this name.
 This key needs to exist in both regions.

-Building the Nginx Stack in two regions using HEAT Templates
+Building the Nginx Stack in two regions using Heat templates
 ============================================================

-In order to demonstrate region failover we need to be running the service we wish to failover in both regions.
-To achieve this we will build two simple stacks running an Nginx webserver.
+In order to demonstrate region failover, you need to be running the service we wish to failover in both regions.
+To achieve this, you will build two simple stacks running an Nginx webserver.

-Before we start, check that the template is valid:
+Before you start, check that the template is valid:

 .. code-block:: bash

  $ heat template-validate -f $ORCHESTRATION_DIR/hot/ubuntu-14.04/nginx-region-instance/nginx.yaml

 This command will echo the yaml if it succeeds and will return an error if it does not.
-Assuming the template validates let's build a stack.
+Assuming the template validates, the next step is to build a stack.

-Heat templates cannot be used to build a stack in more than one region simultaneously so we will build a stack in each region individually.
-This heat template is configured for the Porirua region so lets start there:
+Heat templates cannot be used to build a stack in more than one region simultaneously, so you will build a stack in each region individually.
+This Heat template is configured for the Porirua region, so start there:

 .. code-block:: bash